zieren/wasted-youth-tracker/README.md

 ### Classifiation

 Wasted Youth Tracker classifies each program running on the kid's computer into exactly one class.
 This classification process works by applying a set of rules that are matched against the window title.
-Classification rules use [Regular Expressions](https://www.regular-expressions.info/).
+Classification rules use [MySQL Regular Expressions](https://dev.mysql.com/doc/refman/8.0/en/regexp.html) ([gentle introduction](https://www.regular-expressions.info/) to standard regular expressions, but note that for character classes MySQL uses different syntax).
 Classes are then assigned to limits in the next step.

 A class represents the finest granularity to which limits can be applied.
 What classes are needed depends on what the kid is allowed to do on their computer, i.e. what limitations you intend to apply.
 For example, consider the window titles of some games: